(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 1. CATAMARAN CRUISE

 This is a must for your Santorini travel guide!
 If I had to choose one thing to do in Santorini, a catamaran cruise would be it.
-I loved getting to see the island from a unique perspective and watching the sunset from the catamaran was absolutely unreal.
+I loved getting to see the island from a unique perspective and watching the sunset from the catamaran was unreal.

 We met the best people on the tour, and yes, we did ask the crew to blast Mamma Mia as the sun was setting, and wow, what an experience.